utshomax/postman-docs/src/pages/docs/publishing-your-api/documenting-your-api.md

 1. Select **APIs** in the sidebar and select an API.
 1. On the API's overview, next to **Collections**, select **+** and select **Generate from definition**.
+1. Select the checkbox if you want Postman to suggest updates for the collection when the API definition changes.
+This checkbox is selected by default.
+Learn more about [keeping a collection in sync with an API](/docs/designing-and-developing-your-api/developing-an-api/adding-api-elements/#keeping-a-collection-in-sync-with-an-api).
 1. Change any settings to customize the new collection.
 1. Select **Generate Collection**.